- Kim Davis will return to work on Monday, legal team says

 'She's not going to violate her conscience'

-One of Davis' attorneys said Bunning hasn't resolved anything.
+One of Davis' attorneys said the judge hasn't resolved anything.

 "We've asked for a simple solution -- get her name and authority off the certificate.
 The judge could order that," Staver said.